helm/charts/stable/airflow/README.md

   celery:
     instances: 10

-    # wait until all tasks are finished before SIGTERM of Pod
+    ## wait at most 10min for running tasks to complete
     gracefullTermination: true

-  # wait AT MOST 10min for tasks on a worker to finish before SIGKILL
+    gracefullTerminationPeriod: 600

+  ## how many seconds (after the 10min) to wait before SIGKILL
-  terminationPeriod: 600
+  terminationPeriod: 60

 dags:
   git: